meteor-vue/vue-meteor/packages/vue-component/README.md

 </script>
 ```

-By default, the css added with `<style>` tags will be applied for all your app.
+By default, the css added with `<style>` tags will be applied to your entire app.
 But you can add the `scoped` attribute to any `<style>` tag in your component file so that the css is only applied to this specific component:

 ```html